 I’ve been excited about the cookbook Homestyle Vegan ever since I heard Amber was working on it.
-You may be familiar with Amber’s work from her website Fettle Vegan.
+You may be familiar with Amber’s work from her website Good Saint (formerly Fettle Vegan).
 She creates delicious plant-based recipes, many of which are gluten free.
 I’m personally a fan of her many taco recipes.

 When I learned I could pick a recipe from the book to share with you, I was immediately drawn to the Chickpea Noodle Soup.

 But before we get to the Chickpea Noodle Soup recipe, I want to share with you more about Homestyle Vegan.

 While other vegan cookbooks often rely on faux meats and tofu, this cookbook leaves them out completely.
 There’s no weird or exotic ingredients here.
 You can easily find all the ingredients at your local market.

 In addition, the recipes are very personal to Amber, based on what she grew up eating in Maine.

 So you’ll find remakes of classic dishes such as French Onion Soup, Green Bean Casserole with Crunchy Onions, and Perfect Peanut Butter Cookies.

 The book is divided into the following sections: